12 easy ways to help wildlife in your garden now

 And some people associate ‘wildlife gardening’ with leaving land to get overgrown and unkempt.

-They’re all entitled to their opinions.
+But everyone is entitled to their opinions.
 Gardening is a very personal issue.

 If you can get local schemes, community gardens or residents’ associations to take wildlife gardening on as a philosophy, then that will help.